dsofe/lit_notes/repo/review-firms-owned-poc-2022.md

   - 67%, Hispanic-owned
   - 59%, White-owned

 &#10148; Asian- and Black-owned firms (39% and 36% of firms, respectively) were more than twice as likely as white-owned firms (17%) to be in *poor* financial condition at the time of the survey.

+&rarr; *Pctg. of firms reporting to be in <ins>poor</ins> financial condition:*
+  - 39%, Asian-owned
+  - 36% Black-owned
+  - 28%, Hispanic-owned
+  - 17%, White-owned

 &#10148; Black-owned firms were more likely than others to say credit availability was a concern.

 &#10148; Firms owned by people of color were more likely to apply for traditional financing than white-owned firms, but were less likely to receive the funding sought.

 &#10148; When seeking loans, lines of credit, and cash advances from banks (large or small) and nonbank lenders, firms owned by people of color were less likely than white-owned firms to be approved for financing.

 ### Resources